tvdburgt/listkeys/README.md

 enumerating all possible keys and feeding them into a key checker (e.g., [The Ultimate PID Checker](http://janek2012.eu/ultimate-pid-checker/)).
-The applicability of `listkeys` is very limited and highly depends on the readability of the key you want to recover and speed of veryifing each possible key.
+The applicability of `listkeys` is very limited and highly depends on the readability of the key you want to recover and speed of verifying each possible key.

 ## Installation